RudolphMare/rock-paper-scissors/README.md

 6 July 2018 @19:58:
 Added score counter and final result to game().
 It should be a separate function, but it wouldn't work properly.

+6 July 2018 @21:52:
+Added exception handling to playerPlay().
+The player is now alerted when they input anything other than (case-insensitive) Rock, Paper, or Scissors.
+The player forfeits if they press Cancel.